Trending Christmas Tree Colour ideas in 2026 That You’ll Love

 Rustic Elegance: Oxford Brown, Frosted White, Deep Teal, Amber

-This palette combines natural charm with refined simplicity.
+I love this palette, it combines natural charm with refined simplicity.
 Oxford brown creates depth and grounding for the scheme.

 Frosted white brightens everything without overpowering the earthy brown tones.
 Deep velvety teal provides an unexpected pop of fresh colour.
 Amber accents catch light beautifully, creating that cosy winter glow.